plalor/ZCON/README.md

 julia -i JuliaExample.jl
 ```

+The subdirectory 'data/out' contains the outputs of the runs as '.npy' files, along with visualizations if you just want to view the results.

 ## A note about attenMat

 The input `attenMat` can be generated using the XCOM module (https://github.com/plalor/XCOM).
 A function `calcAttenMat` to do so is included in 'utils.py'.
 XCOM currently only supports Python, so `attenMat` would need to be constructed and saved in Python: